derekp8899/twittersimulator/README.txt

 decide on language (java/cpp/c/python/go)

-set up doc for lit review paper
+set up doc for lit review paper -- done

 begin code of basic functions needed that can be expanded later with more options each twiiter 'bot acount' tracking